-- 1. Follow the procedure in Before working inside your computer.

-- 2. Remove the Side cover.

-- 3. To remove the front bezel:

-- a) Pry the retention tabs to release the front bezel from the system.

-- b) Remove the front bezel from the system.
+- 1. Follow the procedure in Before working inside your computer. - 2.
+Remove the Side cover. - 3.
+To remove the front bezel: - a) Pry the retention tabs to release the front bezel from the system [1]. - b) Rotate the front bezel away from the computer [2] and pull to release the hooks on the front bezel from the front-panel slots [3].